Unitary limit and linear scaling of neutrons in harmonic trap with tuned CD-Bonn and square-well interactions

 where $V_c,r_c,V_b$ and $r_b$ are parameters.
-Since the scattering lengths of these interactions can be given analytically \cite{Dong2010}, exact unitary HCSW interactions are readily obtained.
-The four potentials employed in this work (denoted as HCSW-1, -2, -3, -4) all have their $V_c$=3000 MeV, and their other parameters $r_c$=(0.30, 0.15, 0.30, 0.50) fm, $V_b$=(-50, -20, -30, -50) MeV and $r_b$=(1.61, 2.31, 2.03, 1.81) fm respectively for the potentials HCSW(-1, -2, -3, -4).
-At the unitary limit, the ratios $R_t$ and $R_i$ of Eqs.~(\ref{Rt}, \ref{Ri}) given by different unitary interactions should each be invariant.
+Since the scattering lengths of them can be given analytically \cite{Dong2010}, exact unitary HCSW interactions are readily obtained.
+The five potentials employed in this work (denoted as HCSW-1, 2, 3, 4, 5) all have their $V_c$=3000 MeV, and their other parameters $r_c$=(0.30, 0.15, 0.30, 0.50, 0.30) fm, $V_b$=($-$20, $-$20, $-$30, $-$50, $-$50) MeV and $r_b$=(2.41, 2.31, 2.03, 1.81, 1.62) fm.
 We shall check whether or not the ratios are invariant with respect to the type of the unitarity potential and with the variation of the effective range.

-In our calculations of these ratios, a first step is to obtain a low-momentum interaction $V_{{\rm low}-k}$ from the above unitary interactions.
+Next we obtain a low-momentum interaction $V_{{\rm low}-k}$ from the above unitarity potential.
 A renormalization procedure \cite{Siu2008,vlowk1,vlowk2,vlowk3,vlowk4,vlowk5,vlowk6,vlowk7} where the high-momentum components of such a potential are integrated out is enacted.
-Note that the resulting $V_{{\rm low}-k}$ preserves the scattering length.
-In the present work, for most cases, we use the decimation momentum $\Lambda$=2.0 fm$^{-1}$ as used in a number of nuclear structure studies \cite{vlowk3}.
-We will also check whether or not the ratios are invariant with respect to the choice of $\Lambda$.
+Note that the resulting $V_{{\rm low}-k}$ preserves both the scattering length and the effective range.
+For most cases, we shall use the decimation momentum $\Lambda$=2.0 fm$^{-1}$ as used in a number of nuclear structure studies \cite{vlowk3}.
+We shall also check whether the ratios are invariant with the variation of $\Lambda$.

-Next we shall calculate the energy shift $\Delta E_0$ using a ring-diagram method \cite{Siu2008,pphh1,pphh2}, where the particle-particle hole-hole ($pphh$) ring diagrams are summed to all orders.
-The low-order $pphh$ ring diagrams of $\Delta E_0$ can be readily calculated as seen below.
-We define the $n$-th order g.s.~energy shift as
+We calculate the g.s.~energy shift $\Delta E_0$ using a ring-diagram method (see Refs.~\cite{Siu2008,pphh1,pphh2} for details), where the particle-particle hole-hole ($pphh$) ring diagrams are summed to all orders.
+The low-order $pphh$ ring diagrams can be readily calculated.
+The 1st- and 2nd-order diagrams are respectively